srobo/team-emails/SR2019/2019-07-02-kit-chase-round-2.md

 - Value (for insurance): £500
 - Batteries: Lithium Ion.
 Packed with equipment.
 Batteries less than 100Wh.

-If we do not hear back within 2 weeks, we will be forced to take this higher.
+If we do not hear back within 2 weeks, we will be forced to contact the head of your school/organisation directly.
 If you have any questions, please let us know as soon as possible!